 Kate is currently using the method she developed in her PhD to quantify dental stress markers in contemporary and fossil human teeth.
 This is important because the visual depth of defects is often used as a proxy for stress severity experienced during early life.
 However, her 2019 study shows that the majority of variation in defect depth among great apes actually relates to variation in enamel growth rates, with faster-growing canines having shallower defects at the population level.
-This builds on our 2018 paper demonstrating clear species differences in defect depth among great apes, with the faster-developing mountain gorillas having shallower defects than other species.
+This builds on her 2018 paper demonstrating clear species differences in defect depth among great apes, with the faster-developing mountain gorillas having shallower defects than other species.
 Recent results further support this relationship – Neanderthals have been shown to have faster growth rates in their anterior teeth, and they also have shallower defects compared to three different H. sapiens samples.

 Faculty Mentor(s): Jennifer Leight, Biomaterials and Larry Kirschner, Endocrinology

 Joe received his BSE in Biomedical Engineering from Duke University and his MS and PhD in Biomedical Engineering from Vanderbilt University.
 His research interests are centered around engineering new in vitro and in vivo models of cancer to accelerate the development of new cancer treatments and tailor treatment plans for individual patients.
 His PhD thesis work focused on the development of optical metabolic imaging, a novel method for detecting lethal drug-resistant subpopulations of cells hidden within a patient’s tumor.
-By collaborating across disciplines with surgeons, oncologists, and pathologists, he demonstrated that this technique could predict how individual pancreatic cancer patients would respond to treatment after surgery.
+By collaborating across disciplines with surgeons, oncologists and pathologists, he demonstrated that this technique could predict how individual pancreatic cancer patients would respond to treatment after surgery.
 Joe’s research was supported by a Graduate Research Fellowship from the NSF.

-Joe is currently a postdoctoral researcher at The Ohio State University, co-mentored by Dr. Jennifer Leight in the Biomedical Engineering Department and Dr. Larry Kirschner, a member of the Molecular Biology and Cancer Genetics Program at the OSU Comprehensive Cancer Center.
-He is developing new biomaterials functionalized with fluorescent biosensors, and using them to study how thyroid cancer cells become metastatic.
+Joe is currently a postdoctoral researcher at The Ohio State University, co-mentored by Dr. Jennifer Leight in the Biomedical Engineering Department and Dr. Larry Kirschner, a member of the Molecular Biology and Cancer Genetics Program at the Ohio State Comprehensive Cancer Center.
+He is developing new biomaterials functionalized with fluorescent biosensors and using them to study how thyroid cancer cells become metastatic.
 Joe plans to then translate this biomaterial as a predictive technology in the clinic to determine the metastatic potential of individual patient tumors.

 Faculty Mentor: Janice Kiecolt-Glaser, Institute for Behavioral Medicine Research

 Rosie Shrout earned her PhD in Social Psychology from the University of Nevada, Reno in 2019.
 Prior to her doctoral training, Rosie worked as a Health Policy Analyst at Excellus BlueCross BlueShield where wrote empirically-based reports on the public health impact of chronic illness, as well as a Research Program Assistant at Johns Hopkins University where she studied the toll chronic illness took on patients and their families.
 This work experience informed Rosie’s graduate research on how stress experienced by couples with chronic illness wears on their relationships and can impact both partners’ health, which earned her a competitive dissertation fellowship and the award for the most Outstanding Graduate Student Researcher at UNR in 2019.
-As a postdoctoral scholar, Rosie will draw on biological and psychological research to address how stress and chronic illness influence the autonomic nervous system, the endocrine system, and the immune system in patients and their partners.
-Stress in couples’ relationships heightens their risk for early mortality and morbidity, including inflammation-related disorders such as cardiovascular disease, metabolic syndrome, and diabetes.
+As a postdoctoral scholar, Rosie will draw on biological and psychological research to address how stress and chronic illness influence the autonomic nervous system, the endocrine system and the immune system in patients and their partners.
+Stress in couples’ relationships heightens their risk for early mortality and morbidity, including inflammation-related disorders such as cardiovascular disease, metabolic syndrome and diabetes.
 Her work will address how the consequences of stress are intensified among couples with chronic illness, providing insight into their long-term health, with the goal of informing future interventions for those most at risk.
 Rosie’s program of research will have broad transdisciplinary impact on how chronic stress and illness impact health, facilitating a more comprehensive understanding into the biobehavioral pathways that enhance or harm patients’ and their partners’ longevity and quality of life.